The video collection project

 Consider using a microphone during your recording to improve the audio quality, if your camera is equipped for one.

 Optical zoom lenses (as opposed to just a digital zoom feature) can be very helpful, particularly when your subject is some distance from the camera.
 However, try to avoid excess zooming, as this quickly can become a distraction.
 Use a slow, steady zoom rather than a quick zoom.
 Optical zoom lenses do not reduce the quality of your video like digital zooms do.

-If you would like, you may add captions on your own.
-If you do the captions in English, YouTube will convert them to any one of 60 other languages that may be selected by the viewer.
+If you would like to add closed captions, YouTube will convert them to any one of 60 other languages that may be selected by the viewer.
 You write the captions, upload them to YouTube, select your previously-uploaded video file and merge the captions.
 Refer to the following for instructions for captioning: www.youtube.com/watch?v=9K4WJs94FfY.

 YouTube will generate a url for your video.
-Please copy it and send it to Oded to let him know the video is available.
+Please copy and email the url to Oded to let him know the video is available.
 This also is the time to send to him the submission requirements (see beginning of this text).
-Oded will let you know if the video has been accepted or not.

 Graphics from phillipmartin.com